 Yes, you can absolutely put raw fillings into peppers and bake them.
 You just need a bit of know-how.
 Don’t worry, we’ll fill you in.

-If you don’t want to cook up a filling, which can be oh-so time consuming, you can still make stuffed peppers.
+If you don’t want to cook up a filling for your stuffed peppers, which can be oh-so time consuming, you can still make them.
 In fact, stuffed peppers can be a super-quick weeknight meal depending on how you cut your pepper.
-Halved Peppers are faster to cook– plus they look like little boats.
+Halved peppers are faster to cook– plus they look like little boats.
 I love that!

 If you’re using an uncooked filling there are a few things you need to know:

 - As mentioned, your best bet is halved peppers rather than whole peppers.
-The reason is that they’re shallower and thus contain less filling, which will heat and cook through more quickly.
+The reason is that they’re shallower and thus contain less filling, which will heat and cook through quicker.

-- When dealing with a raw filling, especially if it contains meat, don’t pack things in too tightly.
+- When dealing with a raw filling, especially if it contains meat, don’t pack the stuffing in too tightly.
 You need the heat to circulate in there to make sure everything cooks evenly.

-- Make use of an instant-read thermometer.
-This is critical if you put raw meat or eggs in there.
+- Use an instant-read thermometer.
+This is critical if you put raw meat or eggs in your stuffed peppers.
 Make sure that a filling with chicken is at 165°F and those with ground meats are at 160ºF.
 Technically, chunks of beef, lamb, veal and pork could be safe at as low as 145°F but given that they’re inside a pepper with other ingredients all touching each other, we still recommend that you bring the filling up to 160ºF.
 A filling containing egg also needs to reach 160°F in the center.